 Interplant Roses (East Africa) Ltd.

-Interplant Roses’ latest development is Interplant Roses (East Africa) Ltd., based in Kenya, has been fully operational with a show house, pre commercial house and test house.
-The facility also has a 1.5 HA budwood area available to service our valued customers with propagation material of the latest new introductions.
+For almost 5 years now Interplant Roses (East Africa) Ltd., based in Kenya, has been fully operational with a show house, pre commercial house and test house.
+The facility also has a 1.5 HA budwood area available to service our valued customers with propagation material of our latest introductions.

-Interplant Roses East Africa is located in the well-known flower business park in Naivasha, Kenya and has been visited frequently already by our clients and rose friends from all over the world.
+Interplant Roses (East Africa) Ltd. is located in the well-known flower business park in Naivasha, Kenya and is visited frequently by our clients and rose friends from all over the world.
 We hold regular open days at our facility where all our latest varieties are on show for all to come and view.

 Water conservation: Interplant’s State-of-the-Art closed circuit recycling system